Upload commands

 Required arguments

-command takes three required arguments.
+The alto command takes two required arguments.

-).
-It must include both the IIIF server address and the encoded path to the target images (with%2F
+• --iiif-base-url: the base URL on a IIIF image server from which the image URLs are built ($IIIF_BASE_URL{xmlPath}{imageFilename}).
+It must include both the IIIF server address and the encoded path to the target images (with %2F as /),

 There are two ways the Alto XML import can deal with the elements found in the Alto XML files.
 You can choose an option using one of these two (required, mutually exclusive) arguments: